 The following presentations and courses are available.
-They can be held at your location and are an affordable, low-stress pleasant learning experience.
+They can be held at your location of choice and are an affordable, low-stress-pleasant learning experience.

-All are Power Point presentations and are on a thumb drive and/or DVD.
+All are Power Point presentations and in some cases, hands on, and are on a thumb drive and/or DVD.
 Ralph will provide equipment and supplies as needed.
 It greatly helps if the teaching site has a computer with sound capability, a projector and screen available to hasten set-up time.
 If need be, Ralph can bring his equipment.

 More topics and presentations are available and others can be created; simply ask.
 Due to travel times and other considerations, course prices vary and all are fairly priced.